David C. Lever

 - Ph.D., University of Utah

-David Lever has taught at Ohio Wesleyan since 1994.
+David Lever taught at Ohio Wesleyan from 1994 to 2021.
 He received his undergraduate degree from Colgate University and was awarded a Ph.D. in Organic Chemistry under Dr. William W. Epstein at the University of Utah.
 He teaches General Chemistry and Organic Chemistry.

 Areas of Interest / Expertise